End of year reflections

 2025 has begun with a flurry or activity for EmCASH, and I’ve been working hard behind the scenes to make progress with the study.

-Real research: reflections on my work in the CAMHS crisis team
+Reflections on my work in the CAMHS crisis team

 As part of my PhD fellowship, I spend one day every fortnight working with the CAMHS crisis team in Leeds.
 When I first started, I thought this would just be a way to keep my clinical skills up – but I am already realising how crucial this experience is for making my research useful and relevant.

-Research & Connect: showcasing self-harm research in Leeds and bringing minds together
+Showcasing self-harm research in Leeds and bringing minds together

 Research is not a solo sport, and making connections with the right people is a key ingredient to doing high-quality work and making positive change.